zruncho3d/tri-zero/INSTRUCTIONS.md

 For conversions, of course!
 * Remove the V0 Z assembly
   * .. but leave the rear verticals in place
-  * Remove bedframe (possibly by removing the rail m2s... that's one way)
+  * Remove bedframe (possibly by removing the rail M2 screws... that's one way)
   * Take it all off.
 You'll need the extrusions.
   * Remove Z railstops
   * Remove rear Z motor/stepper unit